 Kids relapse.
 We know this.
 A sober high school is for students who are actively pursuing recovery.
 Sometimes it is necessary for a student to withdraw to go back to treatment or because he or she is unwilling to commit to recovery at that point in time.
 This is a practical matter that should be considered up front.

-Editor’s Note: Remember to make sure the school meets state requirements for granting diplomas.
-For a list of recovery high schools and universities with sober dorms click here: www.recoveryschools.org.
+Remember to make sure the school meets state requirements for granting diplomas.
+Visit www.recoveryschools.org for a list of recovery high schools and universities with sober dorms.